-- 1.The location of the script, necessary to execute the code, must also be listed on the RFC if it is being changed.
-To ensure that the latest version of the script is used, programmers should modify the operational scripts which they have copied from /nwprod. - 2.
+- 1. The location of the script necessary to execute the code must also be listed on the RFC if the script is being changed.
+To ensure that the latest version of the script is used, programmers should start with the operational scripts which they have copied from /nwprod and then make modifications to those scripts in their development workspace. - 2.
 Your directory must also contain any new or modified parameters or fixed fields needed by the code. - 3.
 When preparing operational scripts, the following standard must be followed.
-See Attachment III for examples and general information which will be helpful in developing production scripts. - a.Use POSIX Shell (/bin/sh). - b.Obtain the NCEP production dates by using the setpdy.sh production utility located in /nwprod/util/ush. - c.Logging must be turned on via a "set -x" command at the top of the script. - d.Utilize standard environment variables (See Table 1-5 in Attachment III). - e.
-Utilize standard production file and naming conventions. - f.Each block of copies from the scratch directory to /com,/nwges or /pcom must be wrapped with logic testing for the presence of the variable SENDCOM. - g.Each block of dbnet alerts must be wrapped with logic testing for the presence of the variable SENDDBN. - h.Each execution of a C or Fortran code must be wrapped with the use of production utilities prep_step, startmsg and err_chk.
+See Attachment III for examples and general information which will be helpful in developing production scripts.

+a.
+Use Bash (/bin/sh, which defaults to /bin/bash on WCOSS) or Korn Shell (/bin/ksh) .

+b.
+Obtain the NCEP production dates by using the setpdy.sh production utility located in /nwprod/util/ush.

+c.
+Logging must be turned on via a "set -x" command at the top of the script.

+d.
+Utilize standard environment variables (See Table 1-5 in Attachment III).

+e.
+Utilize standard production file and naming conventions.

+f.
+Each block of copies from the scratch directory to /com,/nwges or /pcom must be wrapped with logic testing for the presence of the variable SENDCOM.

+g.
+Each block of dbnet alerts must be wrapped with logic testing for the presence of the variable SENDDBN.

+h.
+Each execution of a C or Fortran code must be wrapped with the use of production utilities prep_step, startmsg and err_chk.
 The standard error should be redirected to a file named errfile in the current working directory.
-The standard output of each execution should be appended to \$pgmout (standard production variable). - i.In each system of scripts, the top level script creates and initializes the standard production environmental variables and resides in /nwprod/jobs with the standard naming convention of JXXXX.sms.prod.
-The top level J-job script calls the main driver script which resides in /nwprod/scripts with the standard naming convention of exXXX.sh.sms.
-Any needed sub-scripts to the main driver script will be located in /nwprod/ush or /nwprod/util/ush. - j.Production utilizes a centralized cleanup and creation of directories in /com and /nwges.
-Production scripts should not remove or create production directories at the
+The standard output of each execution should be appended to \$pgmout (standard production variable).

+i.
+In each system of scripts, the top level script creates and initializes the standard production environmental variables and resides in /nwprod/jobs with the standard naming convention of JXXXX.
+The top level J-job script calls the main driver script which resides in /nwprod/scripts with the standard naming convention of exXXX.sh.ecf.
+Any needed sub-scripts to the main driver script will be located in /nwprod/ush or /nwprod/util/ush.

+j.
+Production utilizes a centralized cleanup and creation of directories in /com and /nwges.
+Production scripts should not remove or create production directories at the k.
+Remove development tools such as hpmcount before submitting to PMB.